Wembley Stadium (1923): History

-The stadium's first turf was cut by King George V, and it was first opened to the public on 28 April 1923.
+The stadium's first turf was cut by King George V and it was first opened to the public on 28 April 1923.
 Much of Humphry Repton's original Wembley Park landscape was transformed in 1922–23 during preparations for the British Empire Exhibition of 1924–25.
-First known as the "British Empire Exhibition Stadium" or simply the "Empire Stadium", it was built by Sir Robert McAlpine for the British Empire Exhibition of 1924 (extended to 1925).
+First known as the "British Empire Exhibition Stadium" or simply the "Empire Stadium", the construction was carried out by Sir Robert McAlpine for the British Empire Exhibition of 1924 (extended to 1925).

-The stadium cost £750,000 (equivalent to approximately £46 million in 2020) and was constructed on the site of a folly called Watkin's Tower.
+The stadium cost £750,000 (equivalent to approximately £49.81 million in 2023) and was constructed on the site of a folly called Watkin's Tower.
 The architects were Sir John Simpson and Maxwell Ayrton and the head engineer Sir Owen Williams.
 The original intention was to demolish the stadium at the end of the Exhibition, but it was saved at the suggestion of Sir James Stevenson, a Scot who was chairman of the organising committee for the Empire Exhibition.
 The ground had been used for football as early as the 1880s.

 At the end of the exhibition, which proved to be a financial disappointment, the site at Wembley was considered by many to be a vast 'white elephant'.
 It was bought by a property speculator, James White, who planned to sell off the buildings for redevelopment, including the stadium which had been the centrepiece of the exhibition.
 Arthur Elvin, an ex-RFC officer who had worked in a tobacco kiosk at the exhibition and had previous experience working for a scrap metal firm, was employed by White to oversee the sale of the buildings and the clearance of the Wembley site.

 The stadium had gone into liquidation after it was pronounced "financially unviable".
 After nine months, having earned a good sum from selling various buildings on the site, Elvin agreed to buy the stadium from White for a total of £127,000 as a £12,000 downpayment and the balance plus interest payable over ten years.